MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Experiments

 \subsection{Ablation Studies}

-We conduct additional experiments to investigate the impact of hyperparameter choices on the performance of MIRRAMS.
-We consider three datasets--\texttt{adult}, \texttt{htru2}, and \texttt{qsar\_bio}--and report the averaged test AUC scores for each setting.
+To examine the sensitivity of MIRRAMS to hyperparameter choices, we run additional experiments on three datasets--\texttt{adult}, \texttt{htru2}, and \texttt{qsar\_bio}--and report the average test AUC scores across four MNAR settings, i.e., $\alpha^{\text{tr}},\alpha^{\text{ts}}\in\{0.15, 0.3\}$.
 For each dataset, we vary a single hyperparameter while keeping the others fixed at their optimal values.
-A summary of the results is presented in Figure \ref{fig:ablation}, and further details, including running time analysis, are provided in Appendix \ref{sec:appB5}.

-\begin{itemize} \item Increasing the value of $r$ generally enhances the performance of our method, but the marginal gains gradually decrease as $r$ becomes larger. \item Regarding $\lambda_1$ and $\lambda_2$, our method performs well when both are set to positive values, indicating that the proposed loss terms $\mathcal{L}_2^{\text{MI}}$ and $\mathcal{L}_3^{\text{MI}}$ contribute meaningfully to model performance.
-Their effects, however, exhibit slightly different trends: increasing $\lambda_1$ up to 5 leads to consistent performance gains before saturating, while setting $\lambda_2 = 5$ generally yields the best results, with higher values resulting in performance degradation. \item Performance remains similar across all considered values of $\tau$, indicating that our method is not sensitive to its choice as long as a reasonable value is used. \end{itemize}
+The results is presented in Figure \ref{fig:ablation}, with further details provided in Appendix C. To summarize: \begin{itemize} \item A value of $r$ greater than zero generally leads to improved performance, but performance deteriorates when $r$ becomes too large. \item Regarding $\lambda_1$ and $\lambda_2$, our method performs well when both are set to positive values, indicating that the loss terms $\mathcal{L}_2^{\text{MI}}$ and $\mathcal{L}_3^{\text{MI}}$ contribute to performance improvement.
+However, their impacts exhibit slightly different trends: increasing $\lambda_1$ up to 5 results in steady performance improvements before reaching saturation, whereas increasing $\lambda_2$ also improves performance, but with relatively smaller gains. \item Performance remains similar across all considered values of $\tau$, indicating that our method is not sensitive to its choice as long as a reasonable value is used. \item MIRRAMS maintains faster running time compared to other deep learning–based methods, in a case exceeding a three times speedup.
+This efficiency is attributed to the simplicity of the loss computation and the absence of auxiliary architectures such as decoders. \end{itemize}